 Filers will propose and commit to a plan that reorganizes debts and obligations based on their current ability to pay, and the value of the assets they intend to keep.

-Our Troy consumer repayment plan lawyers can help you make the most of your Chapter 13 bankruptcy filing.
-Our team at Wolfson Bolton PLLC strives to provide each of our clients with sophisticated consumer bankruptcy guidance and can work with you to develop an effective plan.
+Our Metro Detroit consumer repayment plan lawyers can help you make the most of your Chapter 13 bankruptcy filing.
+Our team at Wolfson Bolton Kochis PLLC strives to provide each of our clients with sophisticated consumer bankruptcy guidance and can work with you to develop an effective plan.
 We have a deep understanding of how reorganization and repayment plans are evaluated and approved in Michigan.
-Our Troy-based legal team can serve as your trusted and capable advocte throughout each stage of the process.
-Out firm's goal is to provide the counsel you need to overcome financial difficulties and secure a fresh start free of overwhelming debt.
+We will serve as your trusted and capable advocate throughout each stage of the process.
+Out firm’s goal is to provide the counsel you need to overcome financial difficulties and secure a fresh start free of overwhelming debt.

 Chapter 13 and Chapter 11 are the only reorganization and repayment plan bankruptcy options available for individuals. .
 Chapter 7 bankruptcy, also known as a “liquidation bankruptcy” may make more sense if you have little to no current income.
 While Chapter 7 bankruptcy is in most cases a more expedited process that results in the discharge of certain types of debt, it does involve liquidating non-exempt, unencumbered assets that have significant value.
 In a Chapter 13 or Chapter 11 individual bankruptcy, plan proponents may keep their unexempt assets with significant value unimpaired by liens.

 Generally, you should consider pursuing a consumer debt repayment plan if you have considerable income, cannot keep up with credit card interest, or other debt payments, and have non-exempt assets that you do wish to retain.
 A Chapter 13 bankruptcy repayment plan can protect you from creditors and help you structure payments based on what you can currently afford.